Terry Waugh has a Masters in Wills and Estates from the College of Law.

 - Why are Wills important?

 Wills are important as it will allow you to distribute your property according to your wishes.
 If you do not have a will then a formula will be used to distribute your estate.
-Also it provides additional flexibility as the Public Trustee does not administer the Will.
+Also it provides additional flexibility as the Public Trustee does not administer the estate.

 - Why should a solicitor draft a Will?